easchwar/explora/README.md

 [Details][phase-one]

 ### Phase 2: Viewing Questions and Answers (~2 days)
-I will add API routes to serve questions/answer data as JSON, then add Backbone models and collections that fetch data from those routes.
-By the end of this phase, users will be able to create and answer questions and view a question and its associated answers, all inside a single Backbone app.
+I will switch to API routes to serve questions/answer data as JSON, add Backbone models and collections to fetch data from those routes.
+By the end of this phase, users will be able to create and answer questions and view a question and its associated answers from a single page Backbone app.

 [Details][phase-two]